Personality and Culture, Part 1 of 2

 Doing the right thing and avoiding the wrong thing.
 (Innocence/Guilt)

 Doing what is honorable and avoiding what is shameful.
 (Honor/Shame)

 Doing what gives you power and avoiding situations where your power is diminished.
 (Power/Fear)

 Knowing the cultural drivers that we bring into a conversation is significantly important.
 It has a huge impact on the way you develop trust, handle conflict, lead a team, and engage effectively with clients.
-We have developed an online cultural assessment to help you understand your mix of these cultural drivers presently and how they effect your behavioral choices.
+We have developed an online cultural assessment to help you understand your mix of these cultural drivers presently and how they affect your behavioral choices.
 There are many applications of understanding just this aspect of culture.
-But on its own The Three Colors of Worldview© is merely a starting point.
+But on its own, The Three Colors of Worldview© is merely a starting point.
 It doesn't give the language and analysis framework necessary to understand any possible intercultural situation.

 Seventeen years ago we researched every cultural dimension we found documented in academia and asked ourselves the question: "If we were to develop an assessment tool with the framework and language to make sense of any intercultural situation; which dimensions would it need to include?"
-From this we developed the Cultural Mapping Inventory©, built on 12 cultural dimensions.
+From this, we developed the Cultural Mapping Inventory©, built on 12 cultural dimensions.
 This inventory is designed to accompany the Three Colors of Worldview© and creates a comprehensive Self-Cultural Analysis framework.

 We have proven time and again that these tools in combination create a robust framework for analyzing any intercultural situation.

 The 12 dimensions of the Cultural Mapping Inventory form an excellent foundation to discuss personal cultural preferences, explaining the 'why' of intercultural dilemmas and the behaviors of individuals and groups involved in them.
 They give us a neutral language to discuss the intercultural dynamics at play, leveling the playing field and balancing out those inclined to be critical of cultures different from their own.